 Other choices include Contemporary Concepts for glassware and the kind of gifts you'd like to receive, and Orr's, the biggest jeweler in Pittsburgh and many would say one of the best.
 For art, try the Sirani Gallery.

 The Cinephile's Plex

-Squirrel Hill is home to The Manor which has a delightful habit of showing independent and controversial films.
-For gutsy filmic adventures, The Manor is a particularly fearless movie-house.
+Squirrel Hill is home to The Manor which shows independent and controversial films.
+For gutsy film adventures, The Manor is a particularly fearless movie-house.
 In the past, The Manor has shown Munich and Paradise Now, and, in spite of outspoken protest, the Kevin Smith film Dogma.
 It's also a dependable screener of indie films.

 The Night Owl's Perch

 Squirrel Hill is regarded as a safe and comfortable place for families.
 Crime and homelessness are rare here, and folks still greet each other in the street with an old-timey neighborliness.
 Check out the Squirrel Hill Urban Coalition, which publishes Squirrel Hill Magazine, and knows all things Squirrel Hill.

 And yet Squirrel Hill is a magnet for night-owls in search of drinks, dates, and midnight snacks.
 The most famous among young singles is the Squirrel Hill Café, better known as the "Squirrel Cage," a large, one-room bar that once was a hardware store (and bona fide speakeasy during Prohibition, the managers are proud to say).
 Daily specials, fashionable young regulars and an old-fashioned pinball machine are all major draws for newcomers.
 The music is always well-chosen and set at the right volume, allowing for rambunctious conversation that lasts well into the early morning.